 You will learn

-Learn how to build a Klaviyo back in stock flow to alert customers about inventory if you are using the Shopify or BigCommerce ecommerce platforms.
+Learn how to build a Klaviyo back in stock flow to alert customers about inventory if you are using the Shopify, BigCommerce, or Magento 2 platforms, or have an inventory-aware custom catalog feed.

 The Back in Stock feature has 2 key components: